Trafalgar Square: New Year

 For many years, revellers celebrating the New Year have gathered in the square despite a lack of celebrations being arranged.
 The lack of official events was partly because the authorities were concerned that encouraging more partygoers would cause overcrowding.
-Since 2003, a firework display centred on the London Eye and South Bank of the Thames has been provided as an alternative.
-Since 2014, New Year celebrations have been organised by the Greater London Authority in conjunction with the charity Unicef, who began ticketing the event to control crowd numbers.
-The fireworks display has been cancelled during the COVID-19 pandemic, with an event due to take place in the Square to see in 2022.
-However the event was cancelled during the spread of the SARS-Cov-2 Omicron variant.
+Since 2003 a fireworks display centred on the London Eye and South Bank of the River Thames has been provided as an alternative.
+Since 2014 New Year celebrations have been organised by the Greater London Authority in conjunction with UNICEF, who began ticketing the event to control crowd numbers.
+The fireworks display was cancelled during the COVID-19 pandemic.
+An event scheduled to take place in the Square to welcome in 2022 was cancelled during the spread of the SARS-CoV-2 Omicron variant.

 Christmas

 A Christmas ceremony has been held in the square every year since 1947.
-A Norway spruce (or sometimes a fir) is presented by Norway's capital city, Oslo as London's Christmas tree, a token of gratitude for Britain's support during World War II.
-(Besides war-time support, Norway's Prince Olav and the country's government lived in exile in London throughout the war.)
+A Norway spruce (or sometimes a fir) is presented by Norway's capital city, Oslo, as London's Christmas tree, a token of gratitude for Britain's support during the Second World War.
+(Prince Olav and the Norwegian government also lived in exile in London throughout the war.)

 The Christmas tree is decorated with lights that are switched on at a seasonal ceremony.
 It is usually held twelve days before Christmas Day.
 The festivity is open to the public and attracts a large number of people.
 The switch-on is usually followed by several nights of Christmas carol singing and other performances and events.
 On the twelfth night of Christmas, the tree is taken down for recycling.
 Westminster City Council threatened to abandon the event to save £5,000 in 1980 but the decision was reversed.

-The tree is selected by the Head Forester from Oslo's municipal forest and shipped, across the North Sea to the Port of Felixstowe, then by road to Trafalgar Square.
+The tree is selected by the Head Forester from Oslo's municipal forest and shipped across the North Sea to the Port of Felixstowe, then by road to Trafalgar Square.
 The first tree was 48 ft tall, but more recently has been around 75 ft.
-In 1987, protesters chained themselves to the tree.
-In 1990, a man sawed into the tree with a chainsaw a few hours before a New Year's Eve party was scheduled to take place.
+In 1987 several protesters chained themselves to the tree.
+In 1990 a man sawed into the tree with a chainsaw a few hours before a New Year's Eve party was scheduled to take place.
 He was arrested and the tree was repaired by tree surgeons who removed gouged sections from the trunk while the tree was suspended from a crane.